erizov/Professor/semester_15/lecture_108_graph_databases_advanced/graph_pattern_matching/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Graph Pattern Matching is the best solution for all problems" ✓ **CORRECT**: Graph Pattern Matching has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Graph Pattern Matching is the best solution for all problems" ✓ **CORRECT**: Graph Pattern Matching has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Graph Pattern Matching is too complex to understand" ✓ **CORRECT**: Graph Pattern Matching can be understood by breaking it down into smaller steps